 Sashimi is sliced raw fish.
 Japan is surrounded by two great oceans, the Sea of Japan and the Pacific ocean.
-Thank them, Japanese eat lots of seafood especially fresh.
+Thank them, and the Japanese eat lots of seafood, especially fresh.
 Most fish are high in protein and contains omega–3 fats and other good nutrition.
-What’s even better is that Sashimi is served with Wasabi which is another super healthy ingredient that reduces the risk of cancer and heart disease.
+What’s even better is that Sashimi is served with Wasabi, which is another super healthy ingredient that reduces the risk of cancer and heart disease.

 Another great bonus from the great ocean.
 Seaweed is very commonly eat in Japan as fresh or dry.
 Fresh ones are mostly in miso soups, salads or vinegared and dry ones are used for rice balls or sushi.
-Seaweed is full of minerals which is not easy to consume from other products and it’s very good for your hair.
+Seaweed is full of minerals, which is not easy to consume from other products, and it’s perfect for your hair.

 Probably the most hated Japanese dish to most foreigners and even to many Japanese.
-Natto is fermented soya beans that have a very strong smell and slimy texture.
-Let’s put its negativity aside, Natto is a true superfood.
+Natto is fermented soya beans that have a powerful smell and slimy texture.
+Let’s put its negativity aside; Natto is a true superfood.
 Rich in protein, low in fat, Vitamin B and D, fiber, iron.
 Do you still hate it??

 5. Shiitake Mushroom

-The healthiest mushroom, Shiitake is commonly eaten in Japan and also used as stocks as it has very rich flavors.
+The healthiest mushroom, Shiitake, is commonly eaten in Japan and also used as stocks as it has vibrant flavors.
 High in protein and low in fat, what’s more, it protects against cardiovascular disease and high cholesterol.

-Soya products are very common in Japan.
+Soya products are widespread in Japan.
 Tofu is the perfect dish for those who are on diet or vegetarians.
-It’s high in protein which can be substituted with meat or fish, low in fat and contains isoflavones that help to treat the female hormone.
+It’s high in protein, which can be substituted with meat or fish, low in fat, and contains isoflavones that help to treat the female hormone.

 7. Green Tea

-Japanese eat lots of noodles like Ramen, Udon, etc but if you wanna go healthy, eat Soba!
-Soba noodle is made with buckwheat flour which consists of higher protein, more minerals, and Vitamin B1&B2; comparing to another kind of noodles.
-Also, Soba contains “Rutin” which is very effective for anti-aging and lowering blood pressure.
+Japanese eat lots of noodles like Ramen, Udon, etc. but if you want to go healthy, eat Soba!
+Soba noodle is made with buckwheat flour, which consists of higher protein, more minerals, and Vitamin B1&B2; comparing to another kind of noodles.
+Also, Soba contains “Rutin,” which is very effective for anti-aging and lowering blood pressure.